 - Hardship Financing: Applicants that qualify for hardship financing may receive long-term interest-free financing.

 - Long-Term Subsidized Financing: Applicants that do not qualify for hardship but have a project on the annual list with a score above the subsidy line may qualify for a long-term subsidized financing.
-Drinking Water projects are at AAA/aaa borrowing rates with a 33 1/3% subsidized interest rate.
+For Drinking Water projects, financings are at AAA/aaa borrowing rates with a 33 1/3% subsidized interest rate.

 - Long-Term Market-Rate Financing: This type of financing may be available to support eligible projects that are on the annual list with a score below the subsidy line.
 Projects closed with a Long-Term Market-Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term financing closing date, and those projects will remain on the Annual Project Priority List during that period.